Browse by . . .

 Lawrence Weiner

-What then could account for the impression one gets coming off the elevators?
+Conceptual art is the most reticent of art forms, and Lawrence Weiner is the most reticent of conceptual artists.
+What then accounts for the impression one gets coming off the Whitney's elevators?
 Two walls curve forward, pressing themselves and the words right in one's face.
 More text flies past the eye in every direction.

 Words, words, words